clouditor/patient-community-example/README.md

 * Java 11+
 * Go 1.16
 * Docker
+* Python 3.9

 ## Usage

-All services can be started with a simple start script `source ./start.sh`.
+All services can be started with a simple start script `source ./start.sh all`.
+After starting, the frontend is available on http://localhost:3000. `jobs` will display a list of running services.
+Individual services can also be started using `source ./start.sh [service ...]`.

 In the future `docker-compose` support will be added.
-After starting, the frontend is available on http://localhost:3000. `jobs` will display a list of running services.

 ## References